qiogle/qiogle.github.io/tools-and-procedures.md

 Update FAQ 'Where is Jetty Available' Zendesk article [here][11].

-> Choosing new software
+> If we're looking for new software

-I documented the pro/con analysis behind our current software stack.
-See [Software Stack][3] for links out to anaylsis by functional area.
+I documented the pro/con analysis behind our current software stack - could work as a reference.
+See [Software Stack][3] for links out to these docs.

+> Giving people quotes for additional coverage

+1. Go on their policy on Britecore
+2. Create new revision
+3. In 'Builder' tab, change coverage amounts
+4. Press 'Rate and Save' at bottom to see impact on price
+5. Delete revision

 ## Perspective

 ### Agents
 + Transparent: better to overcommunicate - let customers know when they should expect to hear back.
 Open a channel of communication.
 + Forward-thinking: expect the user to make errors or not fully understand the problem.
 Provide contextual next steps.
-+ Conversational:
++ Conversational

 ### Customers
 + Tend to be relatively unfamiliar with insurance than other consumer products.
 As a result, more likely to postpone or give up.